DevLab2425/baseball/README.md

 #Baseball code exercise

 ## Project Details
-This project includes files created to display the data of three baseball players over the course of a 162-game season.
+This client-side project which includes files created to display the data of three baseball players over the course of a 162-game season.
+The application files must be hosted on a webserver and can not be launched directly with a browser.

 The project utilizes the following: